HonkingGoose/git-gosling/docs/git_sandbox/check_the_repository_history_with_git_log.md

 description: How to view the repository history with git log
 ---

-Let's go take a look at your repository's history.
+Let's take a look at your repository's history with the `git log` command.
-The command we'll use for this is `git log`.

 ## Basic git log usage